How to Avoid Buying a Car with Water Damage in 2024

 3 min to read

 One thing buyers don’t always think about when looking for a used car is whether the vehicle has incurred any water damage.
-Considering the current used vehicle inventory shortage, you may need to be extra careful when shopping as more flood-damaged vehicles will be entering the marketplace and sellers may not be forthcoming with this information.
+Even though used vehicle inventory is normalizing, you may need to be extra careful when shopping as more flood-damaged vehicles will be entering the marketplace and sellers may not be forthcoming with this information.

 Recent hurricanes